jbx-protocol/juice-docs/docs/dev/frontend/metadata.md

 If one calls [`JBProjects.metadataContentOf(...)`](/dev/api/contracts/jbprojects/properties/metadatacontentof/) with `_projectId` as `1` and `_domain` as `0`, the contract will return the IPFS hash `QmQHGuXv7nDh1rxj48HnzFtwvVxwF1KU9AfB6HbfG8fmJF`.

-Now, one can navigate to a to read the project's metadata:
+Now, one can navigate to an IPFS endpoint to read the project's metadata:

 ```json
 {